Skip to main content

 • “The Lords of the Realm franchise could have gone out strong; unfortunately, it ended on a whimper… a sad, simple, and buggy whimper.”

-• “I'm definitely exaggerating; Lords of the Realm II had its own fair share of glitches, but the sprites, music, gameplay, and strategies it implemented made it a charming and cult classic game.
+• “I'm definitely exaggerating, Lords of the Realm II had its own fair share of glitches, but the sprites, music, gameplay, and strategies it implemented made it a charming and cult classic game.
 This one, on the other hand, well... like I said in the intro, the fact that this was the last game Impression Games made is more than a little revealing.”

-The story in Lords of the Realm III is minimal, primarily conveyed through brief campaign and battle texts that provide context for the player's actions.
-Set in the European Dark Ages, the narrative lacks depth, focusing instead on managing resources and characters like lords and merchants, which adds some strategic elements but does not significantly enhance the overall storytelling experience.
+The story in "Lords of the Realm III" is minimal and primarily conveyed through campaign and battle texts that provide brief context for the player's actions.
+Set in the European Dark Ages, the narrative lacks depth, focusing instead on resource management and strategic choices involving various named characters that offer bonuses to gameplay.
+Overall, while the setting is rich, the storytelling feels underdeveloped and secondary to the mechanics.

 • “The only sense of 'story' in Lords of the Realm III is in the text from the campaigns and battles where you're given a brief explanation, and sometimes a background of the battle or struggle you're about to participate in.”